Darragoth/Universal-Eurocentric-Alphabet/README.md

   - [Breathy-voicing](https://en.wikipedia.org/wiki/Breathy_voice): {◌ɿ} [◌̤]
 - [Clicks](https://en.wikipedia.org/wiki/Click_consonant): {◌̊} [ʘ], [ǀ], [!], [!!], [ǂ]

-The first three modify the place of articulation.
-They practically never occur in one language, and since they are mutually exclusive as in they cannot be produced simultaneously in one phoneme, they are denoted using the lower box, while the latter three use the upper box.
+The first three modify the *place* of articulation.
+They practically never occur in one language, and since they are mutually exclusive meaning they cannot be produced simultaneously in one phoneme, they are denoted using the lower box, while the latter three use the upper box.
 At most a language exhibits two articulatory modifications.
 Depending on the selected language one of these features is configured to first priority on the modifier key.
 The second modification could be typed with SHIFT and the third with AltGr or FN.
 ### Palatalization
 One of the most common phonemes in general, though in many languages the only palatal consonant is the approximant {J} [j].
 While the nasal approximant [ɲ] occurs very commonly beside [j] across all language families, it can be analyzed and represented also as a nasalized palatal approximant {J̃}.
 Other palatals are comparatively rarer.
 Additionally, palatalization occurs among Romance langs as [ʎ], and as [c] and [ɟ] among Slavic, Uralic, Celtic langs, Albanian and Basque.
 Also common in Bantoid & Native American langs, Zhuang, and Jingpo.
 Polish and Russian palatalize all but two or three of their consonants.
 Denoted with a left hook below, ̡◌: {N}➝{Ɲ}.
 ### Retroflex consonants